dart-lang/site-www/src/effective-dart/usage.md

 Type promotion is only supported, however, for local variables, parameters, and private final fields.
-Values that are open to manipulation, whether directly, like top-level variables, or indirectly, like fields with a concrete getter of the same name in the same library, cannot be type promoted.
+Values that are open to manipulation, whether directly, like top-level variables, or indirectly, like fields with a concrete getter of the same name in the same library, can't be type promoted.
 Read [Fixing type promotion failures][] for a full list of non-promotion reasons.

-Declaring members [private] and [final], as we generally recommend, is often enough to bypass these limitations.
+Declaring members [private][] and [final][], as we generally recommend, is often enough to bypass these limitations.
 But, that's not always an option.
 One pattern to work around this is to assign the field's value to a local variable.
 Null checks on that variable will promote,